Defining the Renewable Energy Portfolio

 States with A ratings are the best states for solar customers.
 They have extremely good solar policies and a couple of great incentives.

 When it comes down to it, state solar policy determines the future of the solar market in each state.
 A policy can bar residents from getting solar for their homes or help make it possible.

 Take, for instance, Nevada’s struggle over solar policy.
 When Nevada pulled net metering away, many solar companies were forced to close shop and move out of Nevada.

 Within solar policy factors, renewable portfolio standards account for 15 percent of the Solar Power Rocks state grading calculation.
 Renewable portfolios impact state grades because quality portfolios can encourage solar-friendly policy.

 For those that solely value solar’s return on investment, poor policies may deter them from getting solar.
-However, solar is still a valid option for most of the united states.
-Which means that most states have renewable energy portfolios and other solar-friendly policy, making solar worth considering.
+However, solar is still a valid option for most of the United States.
+This means that most states have renewable energy portfolios and other solar-friendly policies, making solar worth considering.